In most states, including Texas, failing to take proper safety measures is considered an offense for which one can be fined.

 These tips include:

-- Always placing the safety seat on the back seat of your car.
+- Always place the safety seat on the back seat of your car.

 - Tightening the seatbelt straps and making sure there are no twists in it.